WRDS, CRSP, and Compustat

 1. Check out the structure of the WRDS database by sending queries in the spirit of “Querying WRDS Data using R” and verify the output with dbListObjects().
 How many tables are associated with CRSP?
 Can you identify what is stored within msp500?

-2. Compute mkt_cap_lag using lag(mktcap) rather than joins as above.
+2. Compute mkt_cap_lag using lag(mktcap) rather than using joins as above.
 Filter out all the rows where the lag-based market capitalization measure is different from the one we computed above.
-Why are they different?
+Why are the two measures they different?

-3. In the main part, we look at the distribution of market capitalization across exchanges and industries.
-Now, plot the average market capitalization of firms for each exchange and industry.
+3. Plot the average market capitalization of firms for each exchange and industry, respectively, over time.
 What do you find?

-4. datadate refers to the date to which the fiscal year of a corresponding firm refers to.
+4. In the compustat table, datadate refers to the date to which the fiscal year of a corresponding firm refers.
 Count the number of observations in Compustat by month of this date variable.
 What do you find?
 What does the finding suggest about pooling observations with the same fiscal year?

 5. Go back to the original Compustat data in funda_db and extract rows where the same firm has multiple rows for the same fiscal year.
 What is the reason for these observations?